nysbc/appion-protomo/README.md

 Paste the command to a terminal prompt and hit enter

 - Wait for uploadSerialEM.py to finish processing.

+**Note:** If `uploadSerialEM.py` gived an error regarding binning, then edit the  file and change line 79 to: binning = 1 .
+This bug will be fixed in the next version.

 **_<details><summary>Click for images</summary><p>_**